 The terrestrial LiDAR data produced by the oriented laser scan and GNSS survey were processed to develop a virtual outcrop model (VOM) of the glacier and glacial margin (Figure 3).
 The raw data produced by the RiProfile program, used in 2009 to 2011, consisted of point clouds comprising 70 million x-y-z points for the September 2009 survey, 40 million x-y-z points for the September 2010 survey and 70 million x-y-z points for the September 2011 survey.
 The raw data produced by the RiScanPro program, used in 2012, consisted of a point-cloud containing 300 million x-y-z points.

-These data were oriented using the relative differential GPS positions of both the scanner and the back-sights and output as an ASCII file, made up of x-y-z intensity and RGB colour values.
-For the 2009 to 2011 surveys, the data were imported into the ImAlign package within Polyworks to align individual scans and to check for errors in orientation.
-In 2012 this was carried out in RiScanPro.
+The data was oriented using the relative differential GPS positions of both the scanner and the back-sights and output as an ASCII file, made up of x-y-z intensity and RGB colour values.
+For the 2009 to 2011 surveys, the data was imported into the ImAlign package within Polyworks to align individual scans and to check for errors in orientation.
+In 2012, this was carried out in RiScanPro.
 Surface 3D digital elevation and change models between epochs (Figure 4) were created using Surfer and IMSurvey, and 3D coloured point-cloud models and video fly-throughs were created in QTModeler and Pointools.

-In April 2012 six single-frequency GNSS units were deployed on Virkisjökull and Falljökull (Figure 5) and a dual-frequency GNSS unit was set up as a permanently recording base-station near the car park.
-In September 2012, the first 140 days of data from these on-ice GNSS units and the base-station unit were downloaded.
-These data were processed in Leica Geo-Office and positional change and velocities were calculated for the glacial flow in Excel (Figure 6).
+In April 2012, six single-frequency GNSS units were deployed on Virkisjökull and Falljökull (Figure 5) and a dual-frequency GNSS unit was set up as a permanently recording base station near the car park.
+In September 2012, the first 140 days of data from these on-ice GNSS units and the base station unit were downloaded.
+The data was processed in Leica Geo-Office and positional change and velocities were calculated for the glacial flow in Excel (Figure 6).

 Challenges